 Over 14 native ground mammal species, at least 14 species of bats, 58 reptile and two frog species are recorded from the area.
 Notable species include the Pilbara olive python, Rothschild’s rock wallaby and a number of shorebirds protected under international agreements.

 The park lies at the western edge of the semi-arid tropical Pilbara region within Australia’s arid zone.
 From May to November the weather is fine, warm and dry.
 December to March is hot with some relief provided by ocean winds, and rainfall associated with tropical lows, cyclones and scattered thunderstorms.
-July is the coolest month with average minimum temperature of 13° and maximum of 26°.
+July is the coolest month with average minimum temperature of 13°C and maximum of 26°C.

 Leave the Dampier Road and turn onto the Burrup Peninsula Road.
 The national park is located on the right hand side of the road and includes the hills surrounding Hearson Cove.
 Hearson Cove itself is not a part of the national park.